Keyboard shortcuts

 Source Files

-Source files are simply files which contain µcad code.
-Such files might have the extension .µcad, .mcad or .ucad.
+Source files are files that contain µcad source code.
+Such files must either have the extension .µcad, .mcad or .ucad.

 A source file can include the following types of statements which we will all discuss within this book: